processone/docs.ejabberd.im/content/developer/hooks.md

 this is needed by your event handlers to know what can be returned in your callback function.

-* `run` hooks: This is hooks whose only role is to propagate events to handlers throughout the code.
-When that hook is run, it does not gather data. `run` hooks support two type of return value from their
+* `run` hooks: These are hooks whose only role is to propagate events to handlers throughout the code.
+When that hook is run, it does not gather data. `run` hooks support two types of return value from their
   handler: 'stop' or anything else (that is ignored, so you can return the atom ok as a convention).
 If you return `stop` from your handler, it means no further processing will be done, i.e. that handlers defined for the same hook with lower priority will not be called.
 This approach is call `Enum.map/2` in Elixir.

-* `run_fold` hooks: This is hooks whose purpose is to retrieve / gather data.
+* `run_fold` hooks: These are hooks whose purpose is to retrieve / gather data.
 It is name after the Erlang `lists:foldl/3` function, which is having data passed iteratively through a function to produce a final data set.
 This is called `Enum.reduce/3` in